 To evaluate the direct comovement between the separation and job finding rates, we evaluate their cross correlations.
 Peaks are attained when the separation rate is lagged by one quarter, at values of roughly -0.7 and -0.4 in the HP filtered and first differenced data, respectively.
-Thus, much of the variability of the job finding rate can be explained by variations in the separation rate occurring in previous quarters.
+Thus, the separation rate leads the job finding rate.

 To analyze the contributions of the hazard rates to unemployment variability, we follow Shimer (2005a) by approximating the unemployment rate using the theoretical steady state value associated with the contemporaneous separation and job finding rates.
 This allows unemployment variability to be readily decomposed by means of a conventional factor analysis.
 In the HP filtered data, fluctuations in the separation rate relative to trend explain 41 percent of overall fluctuations in unemployment.
 The figure rises to 51 percent in the first differenced data.
-We conclude that both job finding and separation rates are important in accounting for unemployment variability.6
+We conclude that both job finding and separation rates are important in accounting for unemployment variability.

 We also consider the contributions of the separation and job finding rates since 1985.
 For this subsample, we find that the separation rate explains 34 and 46 percent of unemployment fluctuations under the respective filtering methods.
-Thus, although the separation rate explains a smaller proportion in recent decades, its contribution remains
+Thus, although the separation rate explains a smaller proportion in recent decades, its contribution remains substantial.